andresg747/cookunity-pokemon/Readme.md

 ## Description

-This is a full-stack application that uses Node.js, Express.js, Prisma, PostgreSQL, React, and Next.js, configured as monorepo using Microsoft's Rush.
+This is a full-stack application that uses Node.js, Express.js, Prisma, PostgreSQL, and Next.js (React), configured as monorepo using Microsoft's Rush.

 The server is a REST API that interacts with a PostgreSQL database using Prisma.
 The client is a Next.js application that fetches data from the server and displays it in the UI.